What Are The VA Loan Spouse Requirements?

 Can A Service Member’s Spouse Get A VA Loan?

-As a spouse, or surviving spouse, of an active duty or former service member, you can qualify for a VA loan as a co-signer or co-borrower.
-Since the VA loan is a government loan that offers lower restrictions and requires no down payment, that’s great news!
+Spouses of an active duty or former service member can qualify for a VA loan through the Department of Veterans Affairs (VA) as a co-signer or co-borrower.
+Surviving spouses may be able to take out a VA loan on their own.
+Since the VA home loan is a government loan that offers lower restrictions and requires no down payment, that’s great news!

 When a military spouse co-signs on the mortgage, their income and credit standing will affect the loan details.
 With that, a military spouse with a high income and great credit rating could help the service member qualify for a larger loan or better interest rates.
 But on the flip side, a military spouse with a bad credit score could lead to higher interest rates.